Kilimanjaro Kit List

 - High energy snacks (Cereal bars, dried fruit and nuts)

 - Spare contact lenses and fluid, if worn

 - Watch - ideally, with GPS features to track your route for later analysis.
-This GPS watch is the one our founder uses.

 - Head torch with spare batteries and bulb for summit night & tent admin

 - Water Bottles & Camelbak.
 Your total water carrying capacity should be 3 litres

 - Optional but recommended: Nuun hydration aids (portable electrolyte replacement tablets)

 - Ear Plugs and blindfold (to aid sleep on afternoon before summit night)